KhachDavid/khachdavid.github.io/personal-website/src/markdown/scallop_eyes.md

 </p>
 </br>

-One fascinating feature of scallop eyes is the presence of photonic nanospheres within the epithelial cells that cover the eye [1].
+One feature of scallop eyes is the presence of photonic nanospheres within the epithelial cells that cover the eye [1].
 These photonic nanospheres help enhance the eye's ability to capture and reflect light.
 This is especially advantageous for species like the Bay Scallop (Argopecten irradians), which live in shallow waters where blue light predominates.
 In contrast, Sea Scallops, which reside deeper in the ocean, do not have the same blue-reflecting guanine lens, as their environment doesn't require it.

 ### The Eyes: Structure and Function